 An island nation surrounded by the Indian Ocean, Mauritius is famous for its fishing spots.
 Deep sea fishing is a favorite tourist activity in the area.
 The island nation is particularly renowned for its seabed topography ideal for deep sea fishing.
-The tropical weather on the island and the warm water makes Mauritius an ideal home for many different species of marine life.
+The tropical weather on the island and the warm water makes Mauritius ideal for outdoor adventure and a home for many different species of marine life.
 Here, you may be able to catch big game fish like tuna, mackerel, marlin, sailfish, dorado, tiger shark, and others too.

 If you plan to visit this beautiful island for a fishing trip or for something to write about on your travel blog, here are the best fishing spots you can try: